 You’re sending nothing but a link

 There is a lazy temptation in some digital sellers to use the email as a means of bringing the lead to their website or relevant source of knowledge by allowing the link to sell itself.
 This manifests in hastily put together emails with little information besides a link.
-While the seller may be providing a very interesting or useful link, the first impression a seller will get is that this link is a virus, and your brand will be associated with that perception.
+While the seller may be providing a very interesting or useful link, the first impression a prospect will get is that this link is a virus, and your brand will be associated with that perception.
 Take the time to craft an email that at the very least explains the purpose of your link, but make sure to use it as an opportunity to harvest your relationship with your lead.
 Even if your email isn’t viewed as a virus, it still puts your lead off to know they’re on the receiving end of something with so little thought put behind it.

 Your subject includes spam triggers